 ● Congratulations to Nathan Burke on winning the Crispin Rice Prize for Outreach and Communication in Evolution and Ecology!

 ● Research led by Angela Crean has shown for the first time that individuals can 'inherit' features from a previous mate of their mother who is not their genetic father.
 Featured by National Geographic, BBC, CBS, Time, Newsweek, The Guardian,The Telegraph, The Washington Post, Science Daily, Esquire.

-● Amy and Foteini are setting up an experiment on male reproductive ageing in neriid flies.
+● Amy and Foteini set up a large experiment on male reproductive ageing in neriid flies.

 ● Lab Discussion Group (a.k.a.
 Cake Eating Group), 14/08/2014